 - Fields and expressions, which define the criteria for flagging incoming requests.

 So, what good are firewall rules?
 They are really flexible, and can be used for many things.
 CF provides several examples.
-Importantly for me, I can use firewall rules to secure my login and contact pages and my admin folder, freeing up my three precious Page Rules that I can now use for something else.
+Firewall rules can do some of the same things as page rules, although can also both do things the other can’t.
+I could potentially use firewall rules to free up one or more of my three precious Page Rules.
 Firewall rules, unlike Page Rules, even allow for a recaptcha.
 Example:

 The result, when anyone accesses my Contact Kenny page on that site, looks … well, kinda shitty and really scary, with a big scary orange warning thingy next to the recaptcha …